machawk1/log/projects.md

 background: '/assets/section_backgrounds/projects_code.png'
 ---

 Our team is actively engaged in a variety of projects, ranging from well-established endeavors to those in the early stages of development.
 Highlights of select initiatives are presented below.
-Students interested in contributing to research efforts are encouraged to reach out to Dr. Kelly for more information and potential opportunities.
+Students interested in contributing to research efforts are encouraged to reach out to Dr. Kelly (or see [below](#needsstudents) for more information and potential opportunities.

 # Projects Index

+## Active
 * Modeling Semantic Shift
 * IPARO Simulation
 * Yet Another Metadata Zoo (YAMZ)
 * [Saving Web Ads](https://test.com)

+## Completed

 * HBCU Mobility
 * VENOM: Archiving the Dark Web